 Top: Master Plan of Residential Land Use of Chicago, 1943 Bottom: Jack Delano, 1943

-Join Forgotten Chicago’s Patrick Steffes and the Chaddick Institute for Metropolitan Development at DePaul University for an all-new and exhaustively researched virtual presentation on the development of Illinois Center and Lakeshore East.
+On May 12, 2021 Forgotten Chicago’s Patrick Steffes and the Chaddick Institute for Metropolitan Development at DePaul University gave an all-new and exhaustively researched virtual presentation on the development of Illinois Center and Lakeshore East.
 Patrick has been collaborating with the Chaddick Institute since 2014, and currently serves as an Urban Program Advisor.

 Top: Progressive Architecture, 1973 Bottom: Realty & Building, 1962